-Games to Play:
+Activities / Games to Play:

 Leaf Hunt.
 Go for a walk and collect fall leaves.
 Talk about the different colors and the different shapes, count how many points they have, compare small to large, and notice smooth edges versus serrated edges.
 Point out which tree each leaf fell from.

 Pumpkins and golf tees: Get a pumpkin, golf tees, and a toy hammer.
 Kids ages 3 and up can hammer the tees into the pumpkin.
 For toddlers, you can hammer several golf tees in – they can take the tees out and put them back in – great small motor practice!

 Leaf Suncatchers.
 (See photo at top of page.)
 Take the prettiest leaves from your leaf hunt and sandwich them between two layers of clear Con-Tact paper.
 Frame (if desired) with a paper plate rim or construction paper, and hang in the window.
 Source